meinside/gmn/README.md

 # pipe the output of another command as the prompt
 $ echo "summarize the following list of files:\n$(ls -al)" | gmn

+# cache context and reuse it
+$ C_C_NAME="$(gmn -C -s "you are an arrogant chat bot who hates vegetables." -p "caching context...")"
+$ gmn -p "tell me about your preference over fruits, vegetables, and meats." -n="$C_C_NAME"
 ```

 With verbose flags (`-v`, `-vv`, and `-vvv`) you can see more detailed information like token counts and request parameters.